What Is Conversion Journey Analysis?

 | Sign up | 883 |

-The gap between login as a start point (2,379) and login as an end point (3,601) reveals that many sessions begin elsewhere but terminate at login — users hit a friction point and fall back to the login page rather than progressing forward.
+The gap between login as a start point (2,379) and login as an end point (3,601) reveals that many sessions begin elsewhere but terminate at login.
+Users hit a friction point and fall back to the login page rather than progressing forward.
 This is a strong signal of navigation confusion or a lack of compelling next-step prompts after authentication.
+When you hire me for funnel analytics consulting, I help you identify and fix these exact friction points in your user journey.

 Conversion Paths